-Mid-city man’s car broken into 3 times in 4 months
+Mid-City man’s car broken into 3 times in 4 months

 She went on to say, “Car thefts of Hyundai’s and Kia’s nationwide issue, that is plaguing police departments all around the country.”

-Because of consistent crime for Ross and his family, the answer is sadly simple.
+Because of consistent crime for Britz and his family, the answer is sadly simple.

 “We are moving forward with our plans to move to Metairie.
 I know the entire country is dealing with the problems with Hyundai’s and Kia’s being broken into.
 I just know we have to leave the area where they are targeting our cars,” Britz said.

-NOPD says violent crime is down 17 percent in 2023, compared to 2022.
+NOPD officials say violent crime is down 17 percent in 2023, compared to 2022.
 Non-fatal shootings have decreased by 13 percent, and there’s been a decrease in carjackings and armed robberies, according to the stats.
 The NOPD has also seen a 22 percent increase in gun confiscation, and firearm arrests.

 “Crime reduction remains a priority of mine and for the men and women of the NOPD,” Woodfork said.

-The NOPD says they have invested in technological tools to help with their investigations including drones.
+NOPD officials say they have invested in technological tools to help with their investigations including drones.
 11 of their officers have now completed drone training.

 Latest Posts: